destinydriven/CakePHP-Fancybox-Plugin/README.markdown

 2. Create the folder 'Fancybox' in your 'app/Plugin' directory and copy the Config, Controller, Model, View, and webroot folders into it.

+3. Download jQuery (jquery-1.7.2.min.js) and upload to your 'app/webroot/js' directory and load in your app/View/Loyouts/default.ctp using:

+   echo $this->Html->script('jquery-1.7.2.min');

+   Or you can include it from the Google AJAX Libraries content delivery network using:

+   echo $this->Html->script('https://ajax.googleapis.com/ajax/libs/jquery/1.7.1/jquery.min.js');

+   This fulfills the jQuery requirement since the plugin does not load jquery for you.

-3. In your Cake installation, edit 'app/Config/bootstrap.php' and add the line 'CakePlugin::load('Fancybox');' at the bottom.
+4. In your Cake installation, edit 'app/Config/bootstrap.php' and add the line 'CakePlugin::load('Fancybox');' at the bottom.

-4. Navigate to your http://yoursite.com/fancybox to view the examples
+5. Navigate to your http://yoursite.com/fancybox to view the examples

 THAT'S IT!